MicrosoftDocs/visualstudio-docs/docs/data-tools/add-new-connections.md

 ---
 # Add new connections

-You can test your connection to a database or service, and explore database contents and schemas, by using **Server Explorer** > **Cloud Explorer** or **SQL Server Object Explorer**.
+You can test your connection to a database or service, and explore database contents and schemas, by using **Server Explorer**, **Cloud Explorer**, or **SQL Server Object Explorer**.
 The functionality of these windows overlaps to some extent.
 The basic differences are:

 - Server Explorer